It’s been a funny old week. Funny as in odd. Some bits good, some bits fantastic and some bits terrible – to repeat, it’s been a funny old week!

 ‘….would need to have a solid first draft ready to send to an agent as they will ask to see the whole manuscript after you submit your first three chapters.
 By first draft, I don’t mean the first thing that you churn out, it needs to be as ready as you can possibly make it.
 As close to perfect as you can make it because that is the best way to grab an agent’s attention.
 Draft and re-draft until you get it as good as it can be.
 Then send it.’

 So that got me thinking… On Facebook I’m a member of some lovely writerly sites and two had questions about editors requesting money up front – that doesn’t sit well with someone like me who’s published 4 books on a budget of zero.
-Yes I want an editor but one that’s as excited about my work as I am, afterall I’m currently writing a bestseller!!!
+Yes I want an agent but one that’s as excited about my work as I am, afterall I’m currently writing a bestseller!!!

 - Read, read and then read some more.
 Read in and out of the genre you’re writing in.
 Read modern, read the classics but read.
 Reading other people’s work is the best writing work experience you can get.